 This isn’t a major reason to worry though, as all they ask you to do is take it off.
 If you refuse to do it, however, you will be denied access to the military grounds.

-Though the states of California and Minnesota allow the use of radar detectors for passenger vehicles, one cannot mount them on their vehicle’s windshield.
+Though the states of California and Minnesota allow the use of radar detectors for passenger vehicles, you cannot mount them on your vehicle’s windshield.
 This might sound strange to you, but this law is a part of a rather broader law according to which having anything on the windshield which the officer thinks is an obstruction to the driver’s view is illegal.

 Laser jammers, on the other hand, haven’t been banned throughout the country, but rather in a few states only.
 Those states include: